-Kitchen Resource Direct offers both types of cabinets to appeal to different types of buyers.
-We have listed the pros & cons of both types and would like to get your opinion on which type you prefer.
+Cabinets.com offers both types of cabinets to appeal to different types of buyers.
+We have listed the pros and cons of both types so you can decide which type will best suit your style and budget.

 *Assembled cabinets packaging shown above is from Deerfield Assembled Cabinets.
 Packaging and containers may vary.